-We do not currently compensate our directors for acting as such, although we may do so in the future, including with cash or equity.
+We do not currently provide cash compensation to our directors for acting as such, although we may do so in the future.
 We reimburse our directors for reasonable expenses incurred in connection with their service as directors.
+In addition, in 2011, we made the following option grants to the following directors.
+Each grant was made under the InspireMD, Inc. 2011 UMBRELLA Option Plan, unless otherwise noted.